arnegue/NMEA-Seatalk-Multiplexer/README.md

 ## Logging

 There are two different kinds of logging: RawDataLogger and GlobalLogger.
-Every device has a own logger-which writes received data to a logfile ``<DeviceName>_raw.log``.
+Every device has an own logger-which writes received data to a logfile ``<DeviceName>_raw.log``.
 The Global Logger writes general (debug-)info to ``main_log.log``.

 A [RotatingFileHandler](https://docs.python.org/3/library/logging.handlers.html) is used for logging.